-- A Master node The Master node is the primary database server that is servicing database clients. - One or more Standby nodes A Standby node is a streaming replication server associated with the Master node. - A Witness node The Witness node confirms assertions of either the Master or a Standby in a failover scenario.
+- A Primary node The Primary node is the primary database server that is servicing database clients. - One or more Standby nodes A Standby node is a streaming replication server associated with the Primary node. - A Witness node The Witness node confirms assertions of either the Primary or a Standby in a failover scenario.
 A cluster does not need a dedicated witness node if the cluster contains three or more nodes.
-If you do not have a third cluster member that is a database host, you can a dedicated Witness node; a cluster may include more than one witness node.
+If you do not have a third cluster member that is a database host, you can add a dedicated Witness node.
+A cluster may include more than one witness node.

 Traditionally, a cluster is a single instance of Postgres managing multiple databases.
 In this document, the term cluster refers to a Failover Manager cluster.
-A Failover Manager cluster consists of a Master agent, one or more Standby agents, and an optional Witness agent that reside on servers in a cloud or on a traditional network and communicate using the JGroups toolkit.
+A Failover Manager cluster consists of a Primary agent, one or more Standby agents, and an optional Witness agent that reside on servers in a cloud or on a traditional network and communicate using the JGroups toolkit.